puzzle/delivery-pipeline-concept/stages/04-manual-tests/README.md

 ## Steps

-1. deployment to [uat](https://en.wikipedia.org/wiki/Acceptance_testing) test environment
+1. Deployment to [User Acceptance Testing](https://en.wikipedia.org/wiki/Acceptance_testing) (UAT) environment
-2. automated smoke tests

-    non-exhaustive tests to ensure that the most important functions work
+2. Automated smoke tests (non-exhaustive tests to ensure correct behaviour of critical functionality)

-3. manual tests
+3. Manual tests

 ## Stage Output

-Passing this step means that the deployable artefact from the [packaging stage](../02-packaging/README.md) is ready to deployed to production.
+Passing this step means that the deployable artifact from the [packaging stage](../02-packaging/README.md) is ready to deployed to production.

 The output will be:

-* test report
+* Test report